Death on the Nile (2022 film): Critical response

-Wendy Ide of The Observer gave the film two out of five stars, writing: "The camera whirls giddily, dizzy from the sparkle and spectacle, but not quite able to conceal the fact that this is an empty bauble of a movie."
+Wendy Ide, also of The Observer, gave the film two out of five stars, writing: "The camera whirls giddily, dizzy from the sparkle and spectacle, but not quite able to conceal the fact that this is an empty bauble of a movie."
 David Fear of Rolling Stone wrote that the film "has its joys and flaws apart from that Armie factor, but it's almost like trying to assess whether the appetizer course could have been slightly undercooked while an elephant stampedes over the whole dinner table."
 Joe Morgenstern of The Wall Street Journal wrote that the film "has pizazz and period style in the same way today's big-brand toothpastes have flavor – artificial ingredients give them a taste that's discernible, but too generic to name."

+Online reception

+Gal Gadot's delivery of the line "enough champagne to fill the Nile" in one scene became a popular Internet meme.
+Haaretz's Nissan Shor said of the scene, "This ridiculous statement is inadvertently made with exaggerated pomposity; it's campy, recited in a robotic manner lacking self-awareness, which leaves one no choice but to burst out laughing."

 Accolades

-The film was nominated for Best Action / Adventure Film at the 47th Saturn Awards but lost to Top Gun: Maverick.
-It also received a nomination for Outstanding Supporting Visual Effects in a Photoreal Feature at the 21st Visual Effects Society Awards.

 Sequel

 In a December 2017 interview with the Associated Press, Branagh discussed developing the adaptation of Death on the Nile with the possibility of more films to follow, potentially creating a new "cinematic universe" of Christie films:

-In February 2022, Branagh stated that discussions for additional films were ongoing.
-The filmmaker and star stated that he hopes the film series becomes a franchise of various films including various other characters created by Agatha Christie, including Jane Marple.
-By March of the same year, 20th Century Studios President Steve Asbell confirmed that a third movie was in development.
-Branagh will return as director and star, while Michael Green will once again serve as screenwriter.
-The third film will take place in "post-war Venice"; an adaptation "of one of the lesser-known novels".
-The third film was confirmed on October 10, 2022 as an adaptation of Hallowe'en Party entitled A Haunting in Venice.
-Brannagh will once again direct and star as Poirot.
-The film will also star Tina Fey, Jamie Dornan, Michelle Yeoh, Kyle Allen, Camille Cottin, and Jude Hill, among others.
-The film was set to begin production in November 2022, for a release in 2023.
+Branagh stated that discussions for additional films were ongoing in February 2022, hoping the film series becomes a franchise including other Christie characters, including Jane Marple.
+By March 2022, 20th Century Studios President Steve Asbell confirmed a third installment was in development.
+Branagh returned as director and star, while Michael Green once again served as screenwriter.
+Production for A Haunting in Venice began November 2022, and the film was released September 15, 2023.